Grand Castle Woerden, Castle 3.

 Fort Wierickerschans

-From Woerden, the old towpath along the Oude Rijn - on the south side - leads to Fort Wierickerschans in Bodegraven.
+From Woerden, the old towpath leads along the Oude Rijn - on the south side - to fort Wierickerschans in Bodegraven.
 This fort was built within a year after the disaster with the French soldiers.
-So it was the result of great shock and indignation.
-A breakthrough in the Old Rhine area was not allowed to happen again.
+It was therefore the result of great fear and indignation.
+A breakthrough in the Oude Rijn area was not to happen again.

-Fort Wierickerschans is surrounded by heavy, high walls and has four protruding corners: the so-called bastions.
-Connecting to the Oude Rijn, a wide moat has been constructed around the fort.
-The fortress area measures over one hundred by one hundred meters and contains several military buildings.
+Fort Wierickerschans is surrounded by heavy, high ramparts and has four protruding corners: the so-called bastions.
+A wide moat was constructed around the fort in connection with the Oude Rijn.
+The fort grounds measure over a hundred by a hundred metres and there are several military buildings on them.
 From the middle of the eighteenth century, the fort was used as a (gun)powder depot for a long time.
 Heavy buildings in the courtyard still indicate this.
-These monumental buildings are currently being restored and renovated.
-Staatsbosbeheer has set up a visitors center at the fort:'Het Groene Hart Centrum\\\'.
+These monumental structures are currently being restored and renovated.
+Staatsbosbeheer has set up a visitors' centre at the fort: 'Het Groene Hart Centrum'.

 (2)

-The French enemy tried to inundate the Wiericken area, between Oude Rijn and
+The French enemy tried to invade the inundation area of the Wiericken, between the Oude Rijn and

-Hollandsche IJssel, destroyed with a lot of river water in 1672-1673.
-Prince William III was therefore forced to order a dike: the western quay along the Single Wiericke had to be made into a heavy retaining dike.
+Hollandsche IJssel, with much river water to be brought into disarray in 1672-1673.
+Prince Willem III was therefore forced to order a dike: the western quay along the Enkele Wiericke had to be made into a heavy retaining dike.
 For this work, each polder had to provide a contingent of sturdy men with tools.
-That happened, and the Prinsendijk is still there.
+This was done, and the Prinsendijk is still there.
 The Prinsendijk, on the border of Holland and Utrecht, was a hurdle that smugglers had to overcome in peacetime.
 The smuggling path towards Hekendorp is a reminder of this.
 Now this area is popular with walkers and cyclists.

 (3)